Leftyx/NamedEntityRecognizer/README.md

 };
 ```

 You can use [Netron](https://netron.app/) to check the shape of the input/output of your ONNX model.
 Once provided your model, select the `input_ids` node on the pane, and check the model properties.

 ![Netron](./Assets/bert-model.jpg)

 If your model has `token_type_ids` defined, simply set the configuration property to true.

-The folder where the ONNX model is exported should contain a bunch of file.
+The folder where the ONNX model is exported should contain a bunch of files.
 To run this example we need the configuration file `config.json` and the vocabulary `vocab.txt`.

 The console should show the result on the NER process:

 ```
  Wolfgang=B-PERSON
- Mu�ller=I-PERSON
+ Mu¨ller=I-PERSON
  Berlin=B-ADDRESS
  ,=I-ADDRESS
  Germany=I-ADDRESS